-Below is the NetLogo Cooperation model.
-Figure 3a is the model when it is starting.
+Below is a picture of the NetLogo Cooperation model (Wilensky, 1998b).
+Figure 4a depicts the initial state of the model.
 The sliders determine the values of the following variables: metabolism, energy from grass, reproduction- cost, level of energy needed to reproduce, the maximum grass height, the healthy grass threshold, the percentage chance to grow back for healthy grass, the percentage chance to grow back for unhealthy grass, and the numbers of the cooperative and greedy populations.
 Students explored changing these variables, but found the result to be the same in most every scenario where there was a substantial environmental difference between healthy and unhealthy grass.
-Figure 3b is the Cooperation model after about 30 generations.
+Figure 4b shows the Cooperation model after 30 generations.
 The greedy cows out-grazed and out-reproduced the cooperative cows; eventually, they ran the cooperative population to extinction.

-Fig. 3a

-Fig. 3b
+Fig. 4a

-The Cooperation (Behavior) Model 1 in NetLogo
+Fig. 4b Figure 4.
+The Cooperation Model 1